 Battle for minds

-Clearly, the caliphate had appeal, despite - perhaps in some cases because of - its graphically publicised brutality.
-A tribute to its extraordinary skill in using the internet and social media as a propaganda and grooming tool.
+Clearly, the "Caliphate" had appeal, despite - perhaps in some cases, because of - its graphically publicised brutality.
+While vowing to degrade and destroy the organisation, President Obama put his finger on the real challenge:

 "Ideologies are not defeated with guns, they are defeated by better ideas, a more attractive and more compelling vision," he said.